kc101010/University-Tips/Honours notes.md

-Thank you to Broden and James for these tips and help
+Thank you to Brodie Frail and James for these tips

 These notes are specifically tailored to BSc (Hons) Computing and similar courses